-Would you like to be a guest on EdMazing Educators?
+Would you like to be featured on EdMazing Educators?
 We’d love to hear from you!
-Apply to be a guest now and one of our team will be in touch soon!
+Contact us now and one of our team will be in touch soon!

 Meet Sherrie Dennis

 Based in Arizona, U.S.A., Sherrie Dennis has 25 years’ worth of teaching experience across primary education, but only added coding to her teaching repertoire three years ago.
 Now she uses technology and coding in her classroom to enhance learning across the subjects, from literacy to project-based learning.
 Plus she teaches other educators how to bring STEM into their packed curriculum in ‘hands-on, minds-on’ ways.